 5. Agreeing and Acknowledging

-This technique allows you to repeat the respondent’s key points, and show you agree and want to expand your conversation, often to hypothetical or future considerations.
+As with the previous response, this technique repeats the respondent’s key points, but in this case, you want to agree and expand the conversation, often to hypothetical or future considerations.

 You might say: “I agree with you that (Point X) and (Point Y) are the right steps to do.
 What do you think should happen next?”